CULTofBEETROOT/GnuPG_25519_unattended_Master_and_Sub_4dummies/README.md

 Steps to Follow

-Step 1: Run the First Script
+STEP 1: Run the First Script
  1. Open a terminal.
  2. Execute the following command as the root user or with sudo: